Wondering which one is right for you?

 With Horizon, you have to add your own tablet and choose the streaming program of your choice – Zwift, Studio, etc. This will be an extra cost of course, depending on which streaming program you choose.

-With Nordictrack, most of the work is done for you.
+With Nordictrack, most of the work is done for you in a more seamless experience.
 You just connect with iFit, Nordictrack’s streaming service online, with a button on the touch-screen console.

 From there you go into the iFit library and can choose to run trails all over the world – by yourself or with a coach.
 You can choose from thousands of studio workouts – or even take a live class.